Sonikacbsc24/ITVC_EnergyPrediction/README.md

-# ITVC_CIE3
+# ITVC_EnergyPrediction

 ## Git & GitHub Workflow Documentation

-This project follows a structured Git branching and version control strategy to ensure smooth collaboration, clear contribution tracking, and efficient code management.
+This project follows a structured Git branching and version control strategy to ensure smooth collaboration, clear contribution tracking, and efficient code management across all five pipeline modules.

 ## Branching Strategy

-A dedicated branching approach was used where:

-* Separate branches were created for individual features and modules
-* Each team member worked on their own branch to avoid conflicts
-* The main branch was kept stable and production-ready at all times
+Five dedicated feature branches were created, one per module of the ML pipeline.
+Each team member worked exclusively on their own branch to avoid conflicts, and the main branch was kept stable at all times only receiving code through reviewed Pull Requests.

+feature-process — data cleaning and preprocessing feature-encoding — label encoding, one-hot encoding, feature scaling feature-visualization — EDA charts and visual analysis feature-models — Linear Regression models and evaluation feature-streamlit — interactive Streamlit dashboard (energy_dashboard.py)

 ## Individual Contributions

-* Every team member committed their work to their respective branches
-* Commits are clearly visible in the repository history, showing individual contributions and progress
-* Meaningful commit messages were used to describe changes
+Each team member committed their notebook or script directly to their assigned branch.
+All 19 commits in the repository are traceable per file and per contributor, with descriptive commit messages such as "Added EnergyPredictionModels.ipynb" and "Added energy_dashboard.py".

-## Merging Process
+Merging Process

-* After completing features, branches were merged into the main branch
-* Merging was done using pull requests (PRs) to ensure code review and maintain quality
-* Conflicts (if any) were resolved carefully before final merging
+Once a member completed their module, they pushed their branch to GitHub and opened a Pull Request (PRs #1–#5).
+The team reviewed each diff before approving the merge into main.
+This ensured that only reviewed, working code entered the stable branch.

-## Version Control History
+Version Control History

-* The repository maintains a clean and logical commit history
-* Git operations such as clone, branch, commit, push, pull, and merge were used throughout the development lifecycle
-* This helps in tracking changes, debugging issues, and understanding project evolution
+The repository maintains a clean 19-commit history covering the full development lifecycle — from the initial clone and branch creation through to the final Streamlit dashboard merge (PR #5).
+Git operations used include clone, branch, checkout, add, commit, push, and merge via GitHub's web UI.

 ## Use of GitHub

-GitHub was actively used for:

-* Code hosting and collaboration
-* Managing branches and pull requests
-* Tracking contributions and commits
-* Maintaining project transparency and workflow organization
+GitHub was actively used for code hosting, branch and PR management, and contribution tracking.
+The public repository at https://github.com/Sonikacbsc24/ITVC_EnergyPrediction provides full transparency into the project's evolution, with all four notebooks and the dashboard file visible on the main branch.